 Michelle's FSM diagram

 I then programmed Michelle using Finite State Machines.
-I first had to define the states Michelle would use, such as Idle, Patrol, Persue and Attack.
+I first had to define the states that she would use, such as Idle, Patrol, Persue and Attack.
 Defining the conditions of the state changes and getting familiar with the FSM model was confusing at times, since it was my first time using them.
 The Walk state in particular was a challenge because I had to account for the different paths and waypoints she could take, and the Idle state randomizes between two animations, Stand and Look Around.

 The third challenge on my list was the AI's field of view.
 Its biggest constraint was that it had to work on the floor, but also on higher grounds because the player would spend a lot of time on counters.
 It also had to detect all the props in the level to be able to hide behind them.